Dave Hancock

-David Graeme Hancock (born August 10, 1955) is a Canadian lawyer and was the 15th premier of Alberta from March to September 2014.
+David Graeme Hancock (born August 10, 1955) is a Canadian politician and lawyer who served as the 15th premier of Alberta from March to September 2014.
 Since 2017, he has served as a judge of the Provincial Court of Alberta.
-From 1997 to 2014, he was a Member of the Legislative Assembly of Alberta representing Edmonton-Whitemud as a Progressive Conservative until announcing his resignation from the legislature on September 12, 2014.
+A member of the Progressive Conservative Party, he served as a member of the Legislative Assembly of Alberta (MLA) representing electoral district of Edmonton-Whitemud from 1997 to 2014.

-Early life
+Early life and education

 Hancock was born August 10, 1955, in Fort Resolution, Northwest Territories, grew up in Hazelton, British Columbia, went to high school in Fort Vermilion, Alberta before moving to Edmonton in 1972.
 He went to the University of Alberta for his undergraduate degree in Political Science and graduated in 1975, He was a member of the Phi Gamma Delta fraternity at University of Alberta.

 Political career

 Premier of Alberta

 Following the announcement of Alison Redford's resignation as both leader of the Progressive Conservative Party and premier, he was named interim party leader by the Progressive Conservative caucus on March 20, 2014, and, with such confidence from the majority of the legislature, was appointed as Premier of Alberta.
 Hancock was sworn in at Government House on March 23, 2014.

 Hancock was succeeded as Premier and PC party leader by Jim Prentice on September 15, 2014.
 He also retired from the legislature on the same day.
 He is the shortest serving premier in the province's history.
 Hancock's official portrait as Premier was unveiled on February 13, 2017.
 Hancock joked at the ceremony saying that his premiership was "the best summer job that I’ve ever had", and that he expected his portrait to be "one the size of a postage stamp" based on the short length of his administration.
 Other politicians in attendance paid tribute to Hancock's long hours in the legislature to pass legislation, and his lengthy tenure in government holding eight cabinet portfolios.